JesseTG/melonds-ds/CONTRIBUTING.md

 ### Logs

-Usually, providing a log when reporting a bug or asking for help can eliminate a lot of blind guesswork.
+Providing a log when reporting a bug or asking for help can eliminate a lot of blind guesswork.
 When in doubt, include a log.